rusac/movies/README.md

 - The Spanish Prisoner - Mamet (1997)
 - The Verdict - dir.Lumet, screenplay.Mamet (1982)

+## The Heart

+- Bicycle Thief
+- Goodbye Solo (Ramin Bahrani 2008)
+- 13 Conversations About One Thing
+- Dancer in the Dark (2000)

 ### Shakespeare-related

 - Guildenstern and Rosencrantz are Dead